chuanqisun/htmaa-2025/src/posts/week-11/index.md

 ## Labubu

-[Miranda](https://fab.cba.mit.edu/classes/863.25/people/MirandaLi/) pitched the idea of building an icosahedron robot that can move around based on IMU data.
-Each face would be a [Labubu](https://en.wikipedia.org/wiki/Labubu) to punches out and propels the icosahedron in the desired direction.
+[Miranda](https://fab.cba.mit.edu/classes/863.25/people/MirandaLi/) pitched the idea of building an icosahedron robot that can move based on IMU data.
+Each face would host a [Labubu](https://en.wikipedia.org/wiki/Labubu) that punches out to propel the icosahedron in the desired direction.
 I'm too old to understand the cultural significance of Labubu, but the idea sounds cool.
-Towards the end of the project, we have replaced the Labubu with our professor's Neil's face.
-That makes the project much more relatable but also much higher stakes.
+Towards the end of the project, we replaced Labubu with our professor [Neil](https://ng.cba.mit.edu/)'s face.
+This made the project much more relatable but also raised the stakes considerably.

-## Project organization
+## Project Organization

-The group devided themselves into four sub-teams: MechE, Electronics, Software, Creative.
+The group divided into four sub-teams: MechE, Electronics, Software, and Creative.
 I focused on Software.

-- During the initial project planning, we discussed how to organize the codebase.
-- People originally proposed formal PR process and branch-based workflow
-- I want to emphasize on people over technology and advised that sub-team leaders should be responsible for:
-  - Anticipate dependency and conflicts with other teams.
-Communicate early for those
-  - Adapt their version control strategy based on their team members' skills and preferences
+During the initial project planning, we discussed how to organize the codebase.
+People originally proposed a formal PR process and branch-based workflow.
+I wanted to emphasize people over technology and advised that sub-team leaders should be responsible for anticipating dependencies and conflicts with other teams.
+Communication should happen early.
+Team leaders should adapt their version control strategy based on their team members' skills and preferences.

 > Don't communicate by sharing memory; share memory by communicating.
+>
 > — Go Language Design Principle

-- I proposed a controversial idea of organizing code by people and duplicate code to surface full history at all times.

-Consider this folder structure
+I proposed a controversial idea: organize code by people and duplicate code to surface full history at all times.
+Consider this folder structure:

 ```txt
 - PersonA